quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC supports connection migration by the client.
-If a lower-layer address changes, a QUIC endpoint can still associate packets with an existing connection using the Destination connection ID field (see also {{connid}}) in the QUIC header, unless a zero-length value is used.
+If a lower-layer address changes, a QUIC endpoint can still associate packets with an existing connection using the Destination Connection ID field (see also {{connid}}) in the QUIC header, unless a zero-length value is used.
 This supports cases where address information changes, such as NAT rebinding, intentional change of the local interface, or based on an indication in the handshake of the server for a preferred address to be used.

-Use of a non-empty connection ID for the server is strongly recommended if any clients are behind a NAT or could be.
-A non-empty connection ID is also strongly recommended when migration is supported.
+Use of a non-zero-length connection ID for the server is strongly recommended if any clients are behind a NAT or could be.
+A non-zero-length connection ID is also strongly recommended when migration is supported.

 Currently QUIC only supports failover cases.
-Only one "path" can be used at a time, and only when the new path is validated all traffic can be switched over to that new path.
-Path validation means that the other endpoint in required to validate the new path before use in order to avoid address spoofing attacks.
+Only one "path" can be used at a time, and only when the new path is validated can all traffic be switched over to that new path.
+Path validation means that the other endpoint is required to validate the new path before use in order to avoid address spoofing attacks.
 Path validation takes at least one RTT and congestion control will also be reset on path migration.
 Therefore migration usually has a performance impact.